fabiobeoni/adapt-authoring-standalone/README.md

 # Standalone Launcher for AdaptLearning Authoring Tool.

-<p><b>Are you an instructional designer or courseware-developer who wants to try/work with AdaptLearning Authoring tool, but you find too difficult to install and run the tool?
-Try this application!</b></p>
+<p><b>Are you an instructional designer or courseware-developer who wants to try/work with AdaptLearning Authoring tool and you find too difficult to install and run the tool?
+Try this Standalone Launcher!</b></p>

 <p>The AdaptLearning Authoring Tool Standalone Application is a utility that makes <b>easy to run the AdaptLearning Authoring tool</b> in you computer with few clicks.</p>